edgedb/rfcs/text/1023-splats.rst

 Implementation plan
 ===================

 The proposal can be implemented in stages.
-E.g. EdgeDB version N can ship with the basic ``*`` supported in shapes, and EdgeDB N+1 can add the rest of the proposed syntax and capabilities.
+E.g. EdgeDB version 3.0 will have the basic ``*`` and ``**`` operators supported in shapes, while EdgeDB 4.0 or later can have the proposed type language extensions implemented.